 NgCem is a revolutionary performance-enhancing additive that is added during cement production to improve the compressive strength, durability, binding capacity and longevity of the structures built out of cement. ngCem however is much more than that: nanogence´s nanotechnology allows a new chemical structure and growth process at the atomic-level of the cementitious material.
 This innovation is key to formulate new classes of sustainable cements capable of tuning the bulk physical properties of concrete during preparation and improving its performance once hardened.
-The general objective of the ngCem project is contributing for a sustainable transition of the cement industry. ngCen additive changes the game in cement production, offering cement producers a way to pivot to the low-carbon economy with a competitive edge right at the start of the value chain.
-The holistic solution proposed by nanogence is addressing the two environmental challenges of the sector: CO2 emissions and energy consumption.
 Furthermore, the ngCem additive improves the performance (compressive strength, workability, durability) of traditional Portland Cement (PC) while unlocking the adoption of blended cements with a reduced clinker to cement ratio.
-Key to market acceptance is the cost driving force, and ngCem represents a cement cost cutting production with savings between CHF20-80k/day for a cement kiln.
-The Innobooster project, in particular, aims to manufacture a high-production demostrator production unit (FAMP), which will be critical to prove the scalability to our technology and accelerate our market entry.

-Nanogence has developed ngCem as a patented nanotechnology and formulation platform technology to produce a lone additive to obtain an ideal concrete, mortar or cement. nanogence has been recognized by international +10 awards including MasChallenge, VentureLab, and VentureKick. nanogence has successfully proved the advantages of ngCem with potential clients, having consequently generated market pull from +50 multinationals, including major global cement producers where we are currently developing pilot projects.
+Nanogence has developed ngCem as a patented nanotechnology and formulation platform technology to produce a lone additive to obtain an ideal concrete, mortar or cement. nanogence has been recognized by international +10 awards including 2.5m EIC grants, MasChallenge, VentureLab, and VentureKick.
+Nanogence has successfully proved the advantages of ngCem with potential clients, having consequently generated market pull from +150 multinationals, including major global cement producers where we are currently developing pilot projects.
 Five out of the 10 top global cement producers are already engaged with nanogence.
-The strong IP covering ngCem technology, including 2 patents, ensures a complete freedom to operate.
-Today, the company counts with an agile management structure, employing 5 people plus 5 additional experts.
+The strong granted IP covering ngCem technology ensures a complete freedom to operate.
+Today Nanogence consist of three subsidiaries, in USA, India and China.

 Kumar, A., et al., 2017.
 The atomic-level structure of cementitious calcium silicate hydrate.
 J. Phys.
 Chem.
 C 121 (32), 17188-17196;